giulianavll/MLC-SPN/README.md

 [-dataset] Dataset name (Only use datasets whose contents are binary values).
 [-nl] Labels number in the dataset.
 [-ml] SPN learning methods (al,ac,id).
-[-ap] Multi-Label classification approach (br,cc,mpe,lp, psc, sc).
+[-ap] Multi-Label classification approach (br,cc,mpe,ec, sc, psc,pec).
-[-psm] Only for Pool Sequential Classification approach (psc), defines the method for obtaing a single classification (all, av,vt,max).
+[-psm] Only for Pool Classification approach (psc, pec), defines the method for obtaing a single classification (all, av,vt,max).
-[-io] Only for Sequential Classification apporach(sc), defines the method for obtain the order (r,s,d).
+[-io] Only for Sequential Classification apporach (sc), defines the method for obtain the order (r,s,d).
 [--folds] Find and process the 5-folds for training and classification (dataset+nfold).
 [--bagg] Use bagging, only for the methods al and ac.